-Coconut provides a concurrent version of parallel_map under the name concurrent_map. concurrent_map behaves identically to parallel_map except that it uses multithreading instead of multiprocessing, and is therefore primarily useful for IO-bound tasks.
+Coconut provides a concurrent version of parallel\map under the name concurrent\map. concurrent\map behaves identically to parallel\map (including support for concurrent\map.multiple\sequential\calls) except that it uses multithreading instead of multiprocessing, and is therefore primarily useful only for IO-bound tasks due to CPython's Global Interpreter Lock.